Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Account-Management.md

 ## Access a Merchant ID

-Access a Merchant ID allows a developer to access the End2End Test acquiring Merchant ID(s)/Prod Acquiring Merchant ID(s) created by a corporate merchant, provided developer has received Access code from a corporate merchant.\
+Access a Merchant ID allows a developer to access the End2End Test acquiring Merchant ID(s)/Prod Acquiring Merchant ID(s) created by a corporate merchant, provided developer has received Access code from a corporate merchant.

+### Step 1: Select an Environment

 Select Access a Merchant ID from the method dropdown.
 Enter your access code.
 Select one of the following environments:

 - End-To-End
 - Production

+### Step 2: Add a Merchant ID

 If you want to add a Merchant ID to a Workspace, select from the list of Merchant ID's and click Add MID's to Workspace.